The Globe and Mail with Catherine Burns 24 October 2019

 “It has to be pretty seamless,” says Catherine Burns, a systems design engineering professor at the University of Waterloo.
 “Not everybody is using Waze so you have to get all the major nav systems.”

-Catherine Burns is a systems design engineering professor at the University of Waterloo.
+Catherine Burns is an engineering professor at the University of Waterloo.